dhawal-pandya/aeonis/AEONIS_PATHWAY.md

-# Aeonis Pathway: A Developer's Guide
+# Developer's Guide

-This document outlines the complete workflow of the Aeonis observability platform, from instrumenting an application with the Go SDK to analyzing traces and chatting with your data in the UI.

 ## 1. Instrumenting Your Application with the Aeonis Go SDK

 The first step is to instrument your Go application to send trace data to the Aeonis server.
-We provide a Go SDK for this purpose.
+Use Go SDK for this purpose.

 ### 1.1.
 How the SDK Works